 Elsewhere – Tomorrow 01, 2017, Collage, 1000 x 750, © 11/2017, Kaspar Stöbe + Nicolò Krättli

-This project proposes an artwork constituting a LCD screen placed on the front facade of a childrens’ hospital.
-Although running in parallel with the passage of linear time, the moving image depicts the sky 24 hours in advance.
-Consequently, the “actual” sky sits in contrast with a projection of the future sky.
-The resulting juxtaposition forms a simple dialogue between the present and the future.
+A proposal for an artwork placed as an LCD screen on the front facade of a children‘s hospital.
+Parallel to the progress of time, the sky image moves and shows 24 hours in advance.
+The real sky contrasts with the future sky.
+It is a dialogue between the present and the future.
 The image is calculated from a range of data collected worldwide.
 It is intended to captivate with its affinity to the natural model.

 This simple idea is the distillate of a conceptual analysis of the identity of the hospital.
 It stems form the desire to redefine the identity of the entire institution by means of a contemporary work of art, a dialogue of technology with poetry and a study of placing anticipated reality within reality.

 The project Sky Of Tomorrow was a study commissioned by the hospital organization in Datteln, Germany.

 Our application to projectanywhere.net endeavors to show the project‘s potential for other places and other contexts.

 Our aim is to liberate the idea of the artwork from a specific location.
 The Sky Of Tomorrow can be installed anywhere on the planet.
 A change of the coordinates takes this screen from one place to any other.
 We call this art work: Elsewhere Tomorrow

 Starting Point – the mosaik of the present, 2017, 1000 x 750, © 12/2017, Kaspar Stöbe + Nicolò Krättli